cozycoffe/raiden.py/readme.md

 **Raiden.py**

-This is implementation of Raiden cryptographic algorithm (http://raiden-cipher.sourceforge.net/) on Python.
+This is implementation of Raiden criptographic algorithm (http://raiden-cipher.sourceforge.net/) on Python.
 I hope this code will be useful for you, folks!